Avaiga/taipy-doc/docs/knowledge_base/demos/Production planning.md

 Production planning is a pivotal aspect of manufacturing, ensuring that resources are allocated efficiently to meet demand while minimizing costs.
 Taipy's Production Planning demo offers a comprehensive solution for optimizing production and cost management.
-In this article, we'll delve into this 5-page application that addresses the challenges of production planning.
+In this demo, we'll delve into this 5-page application that addresses the challenges of production planning.

 # Understanding Production Planning